DaytonCrips/nukacraft_mod/README.md

 -This list we'll be adding to...

-Only develops on 1.18.2 and also requires GeckoLib* and Framework by MrCrayfish*
+Only develops on 1.18.2 and also requires GeckoLib*, ChasisCore by Jetug and Framework by MrCrayfish*

 ####ALERT####
 The mod tracks the main attribute of the player's health and changes it quite roughly - I have not found a more flexible solution yet, so the mod is completely INCOMPatible with mods that change health and its display.